Mumbaicha Raja

 0 Views

-Mumbaicha Raja is well-known for its creative decorations, mostly based on the themes of temples or historical monuments across India.
-This immersion will start on the last day of the festival and cover the following points: Dr. S.S.
+Mumbaicha Raja is well-known for its creative decorations, primarily based on the themes of temples or historical monuments across India.
+Their immersion will start on the last day of the festival and cover the following points: Dr. S.S.
 Rao Road, Ganesh Cinema, Chinchpokli Bridge, Arthur Road Corner, Saat Rasta, Sane Guruji Marg, Agreepada, Dr. Bhadkamkar Marg, Opera House, Willson College, and Girgaon Chowpatty.
-Devotees or interested folk can expect a waiting time of two to three hours, and peak times continue from 3 PM to 2 AM.
+Devotees can expect a waiting time of two to three hours, and peak times continue from 3 PM to 12 AM.

 How to Reach: Hop off at the Currey Road station, from where you can walk to the pandal, just 600 m away.